mmichie/dotfiles/README.md

 dotfiles
 ========

 These are my Linux dotfiles.
 There are many like them, but these are mine.
+They were hand tailored for me, so understand what you are doing before blindly using them.
+No warranty provided.

 Hopefully I don't check in something sensitive here.